microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for JS Programmers.md

 printPoint(point);
 ```

-The `point` variable is never declared to be a `Point` type, but because TypeScript compares the shape of `point` to the shape of `Point` in the type-check.
+The `point` variable is never declared to be a `Point` type, but TypeScript compares the shape of `point` to the shape of `Point` in the type-check.
 Because they both have the same shape, then it passes.

 The shape matching only requires a subset of the object's fields to match.